April 27

 6'

 *Note: The Vollrath website gives 14-inches as the max pan diameter, but this doesn't seem right since it is the entire width of the cooker.
-Pans with 12" and less bottom diameters will work best.
+Pans with 12" and smaller bottom diameters will work best.

 Pros and Cons